-Physics are important not only in the world but also in games.
+Physics is important not only in the world but also in games.
 Games are different universes where developers either desire to emulate more realistic systems of game physics, like in Grand Theft Auto V. Or maybe they want to throw it all out the window and create a wild and crazy lack of realistic physics.

 If you were creating a game world, which would you choose?
 The crazy, over the top system, or one that resembles our own world?
 Well, if you are planning to learn about game physics in-depth, the Bullet physics engine is a great place to begin a fun journey in game development.